 First I think we should discuss why you need to be wearing sunscreen in the first place.
 If you slept through middle school health or are choosing the ignorance is bliss approach, here’s your wake-up call:

 Repeated exposure to the sun’s UVA and UVB rays is directly correlated to up to 90% of skin cancers.
 In addition to increasing cancer risk, UV rays contribute to premature skin aging and sun damage.

 Conventional sunscreens may be somewhat effective, but they are laden with so many chemical and toxins that it’ll make your head spin.
 I’m not gonna tell you that every chemical in our atmosphere is harmful and you must avoid them at all costs, but I’m of the attitude that if you have a smarter choice available to you, make it.
-But if you’re happy with the conventional stuff (honestly – I applaud you actually wearing sunscreen so no judgment!), here are the most harmful factors to look out for according to the EWG:
+Here are the most harmful factors to look out for according to the EWG:

 - Oxybenzone – can disrupt your hormone receptors.

 - Retinyl palmitate – may actually trigger skin damage, and possibly cancer.

 - Spray sunscreens – can be inhaled, and they don’t cover skin completely.
 Defeats the purpose…